tomhenrich/plex/Users/README.md

 * Giving your key to someone else will get you kicked out.

 ## Using Plex
-The **Home Screen** shows what has recently been added to my Server and anything you're in the middle of watching.
+The **Home Screen** shows what has recently been added and anything you're in the middle of watching.

 Plex is organized into **Libraries** that contain either Movies or TV Shows.
 You can browse a specific Library or you can use search.

-Movies that are part of a series (e.g. all the James Bond movies) are grouped into **Collections**.
+Franchises with multiple movies are condensed into **Collections** (e.g. all the James Bond movies).
-  * Any franchise of 2 or more movies gets condensed into a Collection, so you don't see 25+ James Bond movies in a row.
-  * I also have some custom Collections like "movies based on Stephen King books" that show up _in addition to_ the individual movies.

 Once you decide on something to watch, **just click Play**.
 You can change your settings at any time — enable subtitles, adjust streaming quality, or change audio tracks (if available).

 > [!TIP]
-> **Subtitles:** You can [update your account settings](Guides/AccountSettings.md) to enable subtitles without having to select them every time you start watching something.
+> **Subtitles:** You can [update your account settings](Guides/AccountSettings.md) to enable subtitles without having to select them every time you start watching.
-> Note that subtitles labeled "Forced" _only_ contain foreign-language dialogue, like if someone speaks a few lines of French in an otherwise English-language movie.

 > [!NOTE]
-> If you ever see ads, you're watching something from Plex's own streaming service.
-You will never see ads while watching anything from my server.
+> If you ever see ads, you're watching something from Plex's own service.
+You will _never_ see ads while watching anything from my server.

 -----